-Menopause Hormone Therapy is now available in California with more states coming soon!
+Menopause Hormone Therapy is now available in California and Florida with more states coming soon!

 Have you found yourself searching for words mid-sentence or forgetting why you walked into a room?
 Menopause brain fog doesn’t get as much attention (or as many TikTok videos) as hot flashes or night sweats, but it affects 60% of menopausal women.